josemiserra/amst_dist/README.md

 Replace '/path/to/elastix/' by the correct folder where elastix was imported to and which contains the bin and lib folders.

-Likewise, for Windows add

-    /path/to/elastix/bin
-    /path/to/elastix/lib

-to the environment variables.

 Calling elastix from command line should now work, e.g.:

     $ elastix --help